microsoft/DeepSpeed/docs/_tutorials/pipeline.md

 Data parallel training typically has each worker perform IO independently at the start of each batch.
-However, in a pipeline parallel environment, only the first stage uses the input data, and the last stage uses labels for loss calculation.
+However, in a pipeline parallel environment, only the first stage uses the input data, and only the last stage uses labels for loss calculation.

 **Note:**